 As simple as that is, you won’t be able to effectively determine what the objective should be unless you already have data to look at before starting.

 When you launch mentoring programs, they should be aligned with specific business goals or objectives.
 But you should have data related to those goals or objectives that inform why a mentoring program can solve that area of need.
+Additionally, mentor goals should align with these business objectives, ensuring that mentors are not only guiding mentees but also enhancing their own leadership and communication skills.

 There’s a multi-step planning process you may want to use to root this out:

-With that in mind, the most common mentoring program objectives we see across our clients focus on the following business needs:
+With that in mind, the most common successful mentoring program objectives we see across our clients focus on the following business needs:

 Objective 1: Increase Employee Retention